+Effective Practices for Learning Through Inquiry Additional Guidelines & Strategies Internet Resources & Digital Tools circles all work to include everyone.
 Ask questions in such a way that everyone in the classroom is included.
 Use a "no hands up rule"-as soon as a few students raise their hands, the rest of the class tends to check out because they figure the other students will answer the questions.
 If no hands are raised and students are called on randomly, more students will be engaged.
 Ask open-ended questions that may have a variety of responses so that many students can contribute answers.
 This approach lends value to all of their contributions and gets students thinking critically.
 "What do you notice here?"
 "Why do you suppose?"
 "How would you define or explain this in your own words?"
+"What does this remind you of?"
 "What problems can you identify here?"
 "What similarities (or differences) can you see here?"
 Prepare thoughtful questions ahead of time in order to ensure a more focused and productive class discussion.
 Write it down - Preparing and writing out a sequence of specific questions prior to the class meeting helps teachers plan for deeper and more direct questions that engage students and allow for a sequence of more exploratory and interpretive questions.
 Use the following criteria when creating questions: Consider first what you want students to learn.
 What are the standards or objectives of the lesson?
 What concepts should students glean?
 What skills should students demonstrate?
 What background knowledge might the students need to understand in order to answer this question?
 Does this question draw the focus to the key concepts of the lesson?
-Is this question clearly stated?
-Using Effective Questions Asking Questions to Improve Learning Questioning in the Classroom Video Some Different Types of Questioning
+Using Effective Questions Asking Questions to Improve Learning Research-based Questioning Techniques